habuma/speechai/README.md

 ## Using the application

-Once the application is running, open http://localhost:8080/transcribe in your web browser.
-Press and hold either of the "Listen" buttons while talking.</p>
+Once the application is running, open http://localhost:8080/ask in your web browser.
+Press and hold the "Listen" buttons while talking.

 After releasing the "Listen (Whisper API)" button, the audio captured by the browser will be sent to the  server and from there to OpenAI's Whisper API for transcription.
-Then, the transcription will be sent back to the client and appended to a `<div>` just below the button.
-This button will work in any browser, but it requires an OpenAI API key.

-The "Listen (Browser)" button uses the browser's built-in speech recognition capability.
-It only works in browsers that support this feature.
-It does not require an OpenAI API key.

-Press either button as often as you like.
+From there the transcritpion will be sent to OpenAI's gpt-3.5-turbo model to get a response.
+Finally, the response will be sent to the text-to-speech API to get an audio response that is returned to the client.